How do I register?

 Where will we be staying?

 Most groups who attend CROSS for a weekend-long trip during the year or a week-long trip during the summer will sleep in the Outreach Center at Myers Park Presbyterian Church.
 The OC is located at 1073 Providence Road, across the street from the main campus of MPPC.
 Groups will share sleeping rooms with other youth groups that might be participating in CROSS at the same time.
-Each youth and adult participant will have access to a twin-sized mattress, but needs to bring a sleeping bag or sheets, and a pillow.
+Each youth and adult participant will have access to a twin-sized mattress but needs to bring a sleeping bag or sheets, and a pillow.
 The Outreach Center also has locker rooms with showers that groups may use during their stay, as well as a large gym, game room and lobby, and kitchen.
 The OC has wifi access.

 What will we eat for meals?

-If your group is attending an weekend Urban Plunge program, CROSS will provide three meals on Saturday and breakfast on Sunday.
+If your group is attending a weekend Urban Plunge program, CROSS will provide three meals on Saturday and breakfast on Sunday.
 Continental breakfast includes cereal, bagels, granola bars, oatmeal, fruit, yogurt, sausage, eggs, orange juice, coffee, and milk.
 Groups will pack a bagged lunch before leaving for ministry sites on Saturday morning, which includes a sandwich, chips, an apple, carrots, and a cookie.
 Dinner on Saturday evening will typically include pizza, salad, tea or lemonade, and water.

 If your group is attending the summer City Serve program, CROSS will provide three meals a day from Monday-Thursday, and a large breakfast on Friday morning.
 Continental breakfast every morning includes cereal, bagels, sausage links, yogurt, granola bars, oatmeal, fruit, eggs, orange juice, coffee, and milk.
 Groups will pack a bagged lunch before leaving for ministry sites every morning, which includes a sandwich, chips, an apple, carrots, and a cookie.
-On Wednesday evenings, each group has the option dinner at the home of a MPPC member’s home.
-These host dinners provide an awesome opportunity for fellowship and allow groups to share about their experiences in Charlotte with the MPPC community.
+On Wednesday evenings, each group has the option of dinner at the home of an MPPC member’s home.
+These host dinners provide an awesome opportunity for fellowship and allow groups to share their experiences in Charlotte with the MPPC community.
 On all other evenings, groups eat together on campus at MPPC, and dinner is prepared by the MPPC chef: enchiladas and taco salad on Tuesday night, BBQ chicken and veggies on Wednesday night, and spaghetti and salad bar on Thursday night.
 Each participant will receive a CROSS water bottle as well.

 If your group is attending a college Alternative Break program, CROSS will provide three total meals – items for one continental breakfast (listed above), items for one bagged lunch (listed above), and either pizza or a gift card for one dinner.